bayegaspard/OpenSetPerf/README.md

   - This is a number that is included in `Saves/Scoresall.csv` to inform about which version of the code was used to generate the outputs.

 - `threeRuns.sh`
   - This is a simple and small shell script to run the model three times.

+### Data Used:
+  -The data located at `Saves/Scoresall-ArchivedForPaper.csv` is the data generated for a paper.
+Not all of the data in the file was used for the paper as some of it is old.
+Look at the Version column, the values of version numbers grater than or equal to 422 were used with the `src/main/Generateimages.py` file to create the data for the paper.